whitew1994WW/aws-cdk-serverless-hugging-face/README.md

 # CDK Sample: Deploy a Hugging Face Transformer model to Amazon Sagemaker

-This example creates an SageMaker real-time Endpoint using the Hugging Face DLC.
-You can provide your `model` and `task` for the model you want to deploy from huggingface.co/models as input `parameters`.
+This example creates an SageMaker Serverless Endpoint using the Hugging Face DLC.
+You can provide your `model` , `task` for the model you want to deploy from huggingface.co/models as input `parameters`, in addition you should provide a short name for the model you are deploying.
 The Stack will create an IAM Role with the required permissions to execute your endpoint, a SageMaker Model, a SageMaker Endpoint Configuration and the Endpoint itself.

 ![image.png](./image.png)